-Analysis | Democrats get ‘nasty’ on Trump, attacking him as responsible for -- and indifferent to -- American deaths
+Analysis | Democrats get ‘nasty’ on Trump, attacking him as responsible for — and indifferent to — American deaths

 Former California GOP gubernatorial candidate Meg Whitman went after not just Trump’s presidency, but the image he has crafted as a successful real estate developer, saying he “has no clue how to run a business, let alone an economy.”

 The fact that an incumbent president was attacked at the opposing party’s convention is hardly surprising.
-But there was clearly a concerted effort to attach the president to the deaths of tens of thousands of Americans, to suggest he’s indifferent to the plight of other Americans, and to characterize him as a fraud.
+But there was clearly a concerted effort to attach the president to the deaths of tens of thousands of Americans, to suggest he is indifferent to the plight of other Americans and to characterize him as a fraud.

-And nobody’s comments were more striking than Michelle Obama’s.
+Nobody’s comments were more striking than Michelle Obama’s.
 She has criticized Trump during his presidency, but not like this.
 In fact, there was for a time something of a detente between her and Trump, with Trump declining to go after her personally even as he vilified her husband and cast him as an illegitimate president.

 Even Tuesday morning, Trump’s response to her speech wasn’t terribly personal and was less about her than her husband.